Photo Credit Maria Flores/Epiphany Design Concepts

 I found this to be a very appropriate craft because I was leaving with a very, very full cup.

 We took a group photo and every one started saying their goodbyes.
 Off to reality we slowly went, one by one.
 Many of us followed each other on social to try to stay in touch and we have plans to get together.
 Just to see how everyone is doing.
 I felt incredibly rejuvenated, renewed, invigorated.
 I came back to my mommy-hood refreshed and feeling ready to take on the world.
 Or at least life as I know it.
 I kept thinking of so many moms I know who could use a weekend just like mine.

 Part of the amazingness of this retreat is due to the Breathe Women’s Retreat creator, Isabel.
 She’s honestly one of the kindest women I’ve ever met.
 Fun and spunky, this mom wanted to create retreats specifically for mother’s that were reasonably affordable – so more of us can benefit from weekends spent on self care.
-Surrounded by women just like us who become a tribe – maybe just for the weekend or maybe even far beyond that.
+Surrounded by women just like us who become a squad – maybe just for the weekend or maybe even far beyond that.
 Her vision and her hard work shows in everything she does.

 When was the last time you spent a whole weekend reconnecting with yourself and filling your cup?